Home Recipe Roundup 30 Easy Easter Brunch Ideas for Sunday Morning

 Here’s more undeniable proof that casseroles aren’t just for dinner anymore.

-However, since this one is full of sugar, cinnamon, blueberries, and streusel, it might be more a dessert than a true casserole.
+However, since this one is full of sugar, cinnamon, blueberries, and streusel, it might be more of a dessert than a true casserole.

 Don’t worry; we won’t tell if you won’t.